 Disclosure: Some of these links are affiliate links, which means when you purchase something using these links, I may earn a small commission at no additional cost to you.
 However, I link these companies because I have used them or truly recommend them based on their quality and the experience I had.

-WHERE TO STAY in charleston, sc
+WHERE TO STAY IN CHARLESTON, SC

 There are plenty of different neighborhoods to stay in Charleston.
 We chose to stay in the historic district right on the edge of the French Quarter at the Mills House Wyndham Grand Hotel.
 The hotel has been open since 1853 and it was the perfect location since it was close to King Street, South of Broad and many other locations you’ll want to visit on your trip.